Melksham Oak Community School: House system

 In September 2022, Melksham Oak's house system was reformed.
 It still consists of four houses: Wellington (blue), Hurricane (yellow), Lancaster (green) and Spitfire (red), all named after RAF aircraft.
-The names were voted in by the students and the teachers.
+The names were first voted on by the students, with the teachers and student council voting from the choices with the highest vote tally.
 With the new house system, more emphasis was put on the houses.
 Every week, points are awarded in teamwork-based house competitions on Fridays.
 A flagpole in the playground flies the flag of the house that is leading in points that week.
 The house challenges culminate in the summer with the school's annual sports day, which is another opportunity to win points.

 Uniform

 Melksham Oak's School uniform consists of a white collared shirt, a navy V-neck with the school's logo, a navy, yellow, black and white striped tie, black formal trousers or a black knee-length skirt and black formal shoes made of a leather or faux leather material.
 Skirts must be worn with black or navy tights.